lsst-sitcom/sitcomtn-128/index.rst

 ==========

 We have outlined a matching scheme that allows for robustly classifying objects as isolated, recognized blends and unrecognized blends.
-Using the ellipse matching method, we investigate the occurance of unrecognized blends in the ComCam ECDFS data and how it varies with several properties like *i*-mag and local density.
+Using the ellipse matching method, we investigate the occurance of unrecognized blends in the LSSTComCam ECDFS data and how it varies with several properties like *i*-mag and local density.
 Comparing to simulations like the Roman-Rubin simulation, we find similar rates of unrecognized blends versus *i*-magnitude when using purely spatial matching but not ellipse matching.
-In total, unrecognized blends in ComCam is at the expected levels and not suffering from any pipeline issues.
+In total, unrecognized blends in LSSTComCam is at the expected levels and not suffering from pipeline issues.

 Acknowledgements
 =====================
+AvdL is supported by the U.S. Department of Energy under award DE-SC0018053.
+AvdL and PA are supported by the U.S. Department of Energy under awards DE-SC0025309 and DE-SC0023387.
+PA was also supported in part by the Stony Brook Lourie Fellowship.

 This work is based on observations taken by the CANDELS Multi-Cycle Treasury Program with the NASA/ESA HST, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.